Aleksandra Kosiorek

-Aleksandra Monika Kosiorek (born 13 March 1984) is a politician and jurist, and has been mayor of Gdynia since 2024.
+Aleksandra Monika Kosiorek (/pl/; née Czaja, /pl/; born 13 March 1985) is a politician and jurist.
+Since 2024, she serves as the mayor of Gdynia, Poland.

 Biography

-Aleksandra Kosiorek was born on 13 March 1985 in Gdańsk, Poland.
-She had graduated in law from the University of Gdańsk, and begun working as a jurist.
-Since 2013, she in a co-owner of a legal firm and a court mediator specialised in medical law.
-Since 2020 she is a coordinator of a legal team in the Gdańsk District Medical Chamber.
+Aleksandra Kosiorek (née Czaja) was born on 13 March 1985 in Gdańsk in Pomeranian Voivodeship, Poland.
+Her family on her father's side comes from the towns of Kartuzy and Bącka Huta in Pomeranian Voivodeship, within the ethnocultural region of Kashubia.
+Kosiorek graduated in law from the University of Gdańsk, and afterwards began working as a jurist.
+Since 2013, she has been a co-owner of a legal firm and a court mediator specialised in the medical law.
+Since 2020, Kosiorek is a coordinator of a legal team in the Gdańsk District Medical Chamber.

-Kosiorek is also a social activist, and a member of the Gdynia Dialogue Federation.
-In the late 2010s and early 2020s, she was one of the organisers of the protests against judiciary reforms and the women's strike protests in the Tricity, and one of the leaders of the All-Poland Women's Strike movement.
-She was elected as mayor of Gdynia in the 2024 local election as a candidate of the Gdynia Dialogue Federation.
-In the same election, she was also elected as a member of the Gdynia City Council, but ultimately assumed the position of mayor instead.
+Kosiorek is also a social activist, and a member of the Gdynia Dialogue Federation, a local social and political movement.
+In the late 2010s, and early 2020s, she was one of the organisers of the protests against judiciary reforms and the women's strike protests in the Tricity, and one of the leaders of the All-Poland Women's Strike movement.
+She was elected as mayor of Gdynia in the 2024 local election, as a candidate of the Gdynia Dialogue Federation.
+She received 33,010 votes (34.43%) in the primary election, and 47,248 votes (62.49%) in the secondary election.
+In the same elections, she was also elected as a member of the Gdynia City Council, receiving 3,586 votes (15.81%) from the third municipal constituency, but unable to legally share both offices, ultimately assumed the position of mayor instead.
 She began her term on 7 May 2024.

-Private life
+Personal life

 Kosiorek has a husband and two children.